yogi1967/MoneydancePythonScripts/index.md

 NOTE: Also installs three new Extensions Menu options:
   - Move Investment Transactions: Allows you to move the txns you have selected in the visible Investment Register.
   - Total Selected Transactions:  Will total up the txns you have selected in the visible register.
-  - Zap md+ (default) memo fields: Will search for and zap md+ memo fields on downloaded txns when memo matches the downloaded data.
+  - Zap md+/ofx/qif (default) memo fields: Will search for and zap memo fields on downloaded txns when memo matches the downloaded data.

     <a href="https://github.com/yogi1967/MoneydancePythonScripts/raw/master/source/toolbox/toolbox_readme.txt">(View the Toolbox HELPFILE)